katreparitosh/katreparitosh/README.md

 <h1 align="center">Hey, I'm Paritosh 👋</h1>

+- Seeking Internship Opportunities for Summer 2022 in NLP/ML Space -

 👉 About me - [<a href = "https://katreparitosh.github.io/">Personal Page</a>]

 📫 Reach me at [katreparitosh@gmail.com] or [<a href = "https://www.linkedin.com/in/paritoshkatre/">LinkedIn</a>]